Sage/carbon/docs/guides/handlers.md

 Simply by importing it, it should register and enable our handler, updating the links in the footer.

-The way in which this works means that we could have many handlers, and many different configurations of the same application - configured depending on which handlers they import and register.
+The way in which this works means that we could have many handlers, and many different configurations of the same application - configured depending on which handlers the developers choose to import and/or register.